open-telemetry/opentelemetry-specification/semantic-conventions.md

 In OpenTelemetry spans can be created freely and it’s up to the implementor to annotate them with attributes specific to the represented operation.
 Spans represent specific operations in and between systems.
-Some of these operations represents calls that use well-known protocols like HTTP or database calls.
+Some of these operations represent calls that use well-known protocols like HTTP or database calls.
 Depending on the protocol and the type of operation, additional information is needed to represent and analyze a span correctly in monitoring systems.
 It is also important to unify how this attribution is made in different languages.